pointfreeco/pointfreeco/Sources/Transcripts/Resources/TODO/Episode-65.md

 var didChange: AppState.PublisherType
 ```

-!> [correction]: In Xcode 11 beta 5 and later versions, SwiftUI's `BindableObject` protocol was deprecated in favor of an `ObservableObject` protocol that was introduced to the Combine framework.
+> Correction: In Xcode 11 beta 5 and later versions, SwiftUI's `BindableObject` protocol was deprecated in favor of an `ObservableObject` protocol that was introduced to the Combine framework.
 This protocol utilizes an `objectWillChange` property of `ObservableObjectPublisher`, which is pinged _before_ (not after) any mutations are made to your model:
+>
-> ```
+> ```swift
 > let objectDidChange = ObservableObjectPublisher()
 > ```
+>
 > This boilerplate is also not necessary, as the `ObservableObject` protocol will synthesize a default publisher for you automatically.

 @T(00:21:54)